threehams/typescript-error-guide/examples/generics.md

-let's say you start out with a couple function that work with strings:
+Let's say you start out with a functions that works with strings:

 ```tsx
 const last = (item: string) => {